 - Sherbet, jam, jelly

 Carrageenan is harmful in many ways.
-It can trigger immune system.
-Carrageenan exposure clearly causes inflammation and chronic inflammation is bad thing.
-Chronic inflammation can result in many serious diseases including heart disease, Alzheimer’s and Parkinson’s diseases, and cancer.
+It can trigger the immune system.
+Carrageenan exposure clearly causes inflammation, and chronic inflammation is a bad thing.
+Chronic inflammation can result in many serious diseases including heart disease, Alzheimer’s, and Parkinson’s diseases, and cancer.
 Therefore, avoid eating processed food.

-Carrageenan May cause allergic reaction in sensitive individuals.
+Carrageenan May cause an allergic reaction in sensitive individuals.

 Carrageenan can cause gastrointestinal symptoms such as bloating, stomach cramps, body aches, diarrhea, irritable bowel syndrome, severe inflammatory bowel disease etc.